NEO-JAMMA/Altair8800_Mister/README.md

   - Core - Todo

 ## Not implemented
-the following switches are not implemented:
+The following switches are not implemented:
    - CLR
    - PROTECT
    - AUX